How can I get assistance for archelios? onlineHelp

 Needs: Total consumption of the building

--> Annual coverage rate (Production / Need)
+-> Annual coverage rate (Production / Needs)

-Self-consumption: Total consumption from PV production
+Self-consumption without storage: Total consumption from PV production

--> Percentage of production not consumed
+-> Percentage of unconsumed production

 -> Number of hours where PV production cannot meet needs